koushiknoah77/token-info-agent/README.md

 ## Demo

-A demo video walkthrough illustrating the core features and usage of the Token Info Shade Agent is included:
+A demo video walkthrough illustrating the core features and usage:

 - [demo.mp4](./demo.mp4)

-Try running it locally by following the instructions below.
+You can try running it locally by following the instructions below.

 ---

 ## Features

 - Natural language prompt parsing for token prices, conversions, and historical data
-- Supports token and fiat detection with autocomplete and aliases
+- Detects tokens and fiat currencies with autocomplete and aliases
-- Real-time data and historical prices (dates support) via CoinGecko API
+- Fetches real-time and historical prices from CoinGecko API
-- Multi-token queries and multi-currency support
+- Supports multi-token and multi-currency queries
 - Output formats: Plain Text, JSON, Markdown Table
-- Responsive, accessible React UI with dark/light theme toggle
+- Responsive and accessible React UI with dark/light theme toggle
-- Query history tracking with quick reuse and clearing
+- Query history with quick reuse and clearing
-- Copy to clipboard and downloading results as JSON or CSV
+- Copy results to clipboard and download as JSON or CSV
-- Keyboard shortcuts for submitting queries and copying results
+- Keyboard shortcuts: Enter to submit, Ctrl+Enter to copy
-- Autonomous operations with caching and no manual refresh needed
+- Autonomous backend with caching — no manual refresh needed
+- Command Line Interface (CLI) to query from terminal

 ---

-## Getting Started

-### Prerequisites
+## Prerequisites

 - [Node.js](https://nodejs.org/) v18 or higher (includes npm)
 - Internet connection for live API calls
+- Optional (for CLI): `ts-node` and `typescript` installed globally to run TypeScript CLI directly

+Install CLI prerequisites globally (optional):

+npm install -g ts-node typescript

+text

+---

-### Installation
+## Installation

-Clone the repository:
+### 1. Clone the Repository

 git clone https://github.com/koushiknoah77/token-info-agent.git
 cd token-info-agent

 text

-### Backend Setup
+### 2. Backend Setup

 cd backend
 npm install
-npm run start
+npx ts-node index.ts

+text

-The backend server listens on: [http://localhost:3000](http://localhost:3000) by default.
+The backend listens on [http://localhost:3000](http://localhost:3000) by default.

-### Frontend Setup
+### 3. Frontend Setup

-Open a new terminal window/tab and run:
+Open a new terminal, then:

 cd ../frontend
 npm install